moshchev/haseigel-fs/docs/moondream_performance.md

 - Native client is faster overall, with better image processing performance
 - Native client supports CPU only -> hf is faster with GPU
-- HF doesnt takes shit ton of time to process individual queries, where native client takes 0.48-0.55 seconds per query (kinda ridiculous, I will double check if this is correct)
+- HF doesnt takes shit ton of time to process individual queries, where native client takes 0.48-0.55 seconds per query
 - GPU is almost twice as fast as best CPU implementation (on 3 queries)
     - Also the model will loaded in the app, so this time will be eliminated in the future.
-The GPU will take ~ 3 seconds to encode the image *and* answer 3 queries
+The GPU will take ~ 3 seconds to encode the image *and* answer 3 queries.
+    - In batches of 2 it will take ~ 1.5 seconds/image